 Denver's historic, Beaux Arts 1914 train terminal reopened in July 2014 with ten new restaurants and bars, as well as a selection of fine retailers including a branch of the popular Tattered Cover Bookstore.
 Local powerhouse chef Jen Jasinski (winner of the 2013 James Beard Award for Best Chef Southwest) opened Stoic & Genuine, a seafood-centric restaurant in the grand tradition of Grand Central Station's Oyster Bar.
-Jen also operates three restaurants in nearby Larimer Square: Rioja, Bistro Vendome and Euclid Hall.
+Jen also operates two restaurants in nearby Larimer Square: Rioja and Bistro Vendome.

 Alex Seidel (Food & Wine's Top New Chef of the Year 2010) opened in the station, Mercantile, featuring food items from his sheep farm located in nearby Larkspur.
 Union Station includes a branch of the popular Kitchen restaurant chain, and the Terminal Bar, situated in the station's old ticket windows.
 One of 30 Colorado beers on tap can be ordered through the windows, or it's possible to relax in the Cooper Lounge overlooking the station's grand hall.

 Union Station is also fulfilling its original role as Denver major ground transportation hub, serving as an AMTRAK, Light Rail, regional bus and electric shuttle bus station, with direct rail service to Denver International Airport starting in 2016.

 Lower Highlands (LoHi)